 Category Option Debug, result, and feedback output can be associated to a debugging key with the optional argument ~dkey which takes an argument of abstract type category.
-Each category must be registered through the register_category function.
+Each category must be registered through the register\category function which takes an optional parameter help to provide a short description for this category.
 You can define subcategories by putting colons in the registered name.
 For instance a:b:c defines a subcategory c of a:b, itself a subcategory of a.
-User can then choose to output debugging messages belonging to a given category (and its subcategories) with the -plugin-msg-key <category> option.
+The user can then choose to output debugging messages belonging to a given category (and its subcategories) with the -plugin-msg-key <category> option.